Part 1: The Remote Job Search Process Has Changed (Here’s How!)

 Need help?
 I dive into this in greater detail in The Remote Career Accelerator, 1:1 Remote Career Coaching, and The Remote Resume Bundle.

-4. You Need a Personal Brand
+4. You Need a Personal Brand To Attract Remote Employers

 In today’s digital world, having a personal brand isn’t just for influencers or entrepreneurs—it’s for job seekers too.
 Think about it: a study by LinkedIn found that 75% of hiring managers use LinkedIn to research candidates before they ever reach out.
 Plus, 92% of them said that a strong personal brand makes the candidate more hireable.